-Let’s go back to the early stage of relationship for a clue.
-You were both excited to discover new things about the other, and to learn everything you can about the other.
+Let’s go back to the early stage of the relationship for a clue.
+You were both excited to discover new things about each other, and to learn everything you can about the other.
 You were both excited to experience the “newness” of what is undiscovered and possible in the new relationship.

 What would happen if you were excited to discover new things about your partner again?
 What would happen if within the familiarity, trust and stability of a loving relationship, you both also focused on growing, evolving and experiencing new things?

 What if you set aside that fear of change, and decided to follow your heart’s desire towards a new adventure, new career, new hobby, or new course of study?

 What if you risked stability and shared your inner fears instead of ignoring them?
 What if you uprooted the limiting beliefs that had kept you feeling small, afraid and insecure and replaced them with confidence, radiant self-love and passion for life?

 And what if your partner also did the same?